Knee surgery in Guildford | Mount Alvernia Hospital Skip to main content

 If any of these stops working or haven’t been successful in relieving your symptoms, a range of surgeries can be considered, depending on your needs.

-When arthritis is severe, a knee replacement may be needed, and this can be done either as a Partial Knee Replacement or Total Knee Replacement.
-A Partial Knee Replacement has the benefit of only removing the arthritic/damaged parts of the knee, leaving all the healthy tissue and bone, which makes recovery quicker.
-A Total Knee Replacement involves removing the entire joint and replacing with an artificial implant.
+When arthritis is severe and not responding to other treatment, a knee replacement may be needed.
+This can be done either as a partial or total knee replacement.
+A partial knee replacement has the benefit of only removing the arthritic/damaged parts of the knee, leaving all the healthy tissue and bone, which makes recovery quicker.
+A total knee replacement involves removing the entire joint and replacing with an artificial implant.
 Mount Alvernia has access to the very latest custom implants, ensuring all procedures are carried out to industry-leading standards.

-If physiotherapy has done little to help your torn cartilage, a knee arthroscopy may be the best option.
+If physiotherapy has done little to help your torn knee, a knee arthroscopy or a reconstruction procedure may be recommended as the next option.
 This is a form of keyhole surgery, used to repair or trim out the cartilage.
+More serious tears, such as an anterior cruciate ligament (ACL) tear, may require reconstruction surgery.
+This can be performed as a minimally invasive keyhole procedure.

 Why should I choose Mount Alvernia for my knee surgery?